-Hide/Show Projection Track – Hides or shows the projection track.
+Hide/Show Projection Track – Hides or shows the projection track in the time line.

-- Hide/Show Additional Tracks – Hides or shows all additional tracks.
+- Hide/Show Additional Tracks – Hides or shows all additional tracks in the time line.

 - Window Arrangements – Saves your window layouts.

 - Hide/Show Panels – Hides or Shows all panels, to maximize the Main Viewer.

 - Animation – Opens the Animation Editor

 - History – Opens the History panel.

 - List View – Opens a List View of all the elements added to the panorama.

 - Google Street View – Opens the Google Street View Panel.